 The R3 primary care rotations are two different three-week blocks in the R3 year that include clinical experiences and teaching opportunities that help round out the education of residents seeking outpatient general internal medicine as a career.
-This is in additional to six-weeks of the outpatient Kaiser rotation in the R3 block.
 The R3 Primary Care rotation includes dermatology clinics, sports medicine, women's health clinics, procedure clinics, time in the human performance lab, pre-op medicine, teaching, co-precepting in your continuity clinic, and scholarship.
 Residents are also able to tailor this rotation to their career interests, for example, learning Exercise Treadmill Testing, or specialized procedure training (i.e. if working as an inpatient and outpatient doctor in a small town, for example).

 This workshop takes place yearly in the spring and is tailored to cover topics that current and former primary care track residents requested.
 These sessions include skills sessions (nexplannon placement, joint injections, improv exercises on dealing with uncertainty and building relationships, etc.), medical knowledge (a deeper dive on caring for certain vulnerable populations i.e. undocumented patients, victims of trauma, transgender care, etc.), additional advocacy training, networking, and mentorship.